ArkoSammy12/creeper-healing/README.md

 ## Credits

+- Thanks to @sulpherstaer for giving me the idea and inspiration for making this mod.
-Thanks to @_jacg on the Fabric Discord server for helping me out with setting up the custom config file, and thanks to @sulpherstaer for giving me the idea for this mod.
+- Thansk to @_jacg on the Fabric Discord server helping me out with setting up the custom config file.
+- Thanks to @dale8699 for helping me improve and give me ideas for the mod.

  This is my first Minecraft server-side mod, so things are probably not going to be best quality.
 I'm looking to improve on this, so please report any issues you might have :).